Economy of fascist Italy: Structural deficit, public works and social welfare

 Referring to the economics of John Maynard Keynes as "useful introduction to fascist economics", Mussolini spent Italy into a structural deficit that grew exponentially.
-In Mussolini’s first year as Prime Minister in 1922, Italy's national debt stood at Lit.93 billion.
-By 1934, Italian historian Gaetano Salvemini, estimated Italy's national debt had risen to Lit.149 billion.
-In 1943, The New York Times put Italy’s national debt as Lit.406 billion.
+In Mussolini's first year as Prime Minister in 1922, Italy's national debt stood at Lit.93 billion.
+By 1934, Italian anti-fascist historian Gaetano Salvemini, estimated Italy's national debt had risen to Lit.149 billion.
+In 1943, The New York Times put Italy's national debt as Lit.406 billion.

-A former school teacher, Mussolini’s spending on the public sector, schools and infrastructure was considered extravagant.
+A former school teacher, Mussolini's spending on the public sector, schools and infrastructure was considered extravagant.
 Mussolini "instituted a programme of public works hitherto unrivaled in modern Europe.
 Bridges, canals and roads were built, hospitals and schools, railway stations and orphanages; swamps were drained and land reclaimed, forests were planted and universities were endowed".
 As for the scope and spending on social welfare programs, Italian fascism "compared favorably with the more advanced European nations and in some respect was more progressive".
 When New York city politician Grover Aloysius Whalen asked Mussolini about the meaning behind Italian fascism in 1939, the reply was: "It is like your New Deal!".